peacecorps/realtrack-android/README.md

 #### Features

 * Streamlined interface
-* Spreadsheet reports emailed to user on demand (so available on a PC)
+* Spreadsheet reports emailed to user on demand
 * Daily/weekly reminders to record data for activities
-* Quickly record participation without a reminder
+* Quickly record participations without a reminder
+* Review and change participation details from within the app
+* Sign-in sheets for participants with a digital signature

 #### Notes for Users
 RealTrack conceptualizes a PCVs data tracking in terms of the following hierarchy (from high-level to low):